Alec Stock

-Alec William Alfred Stock (30 March 1917 – 16 April 2001) was an English footballer and manager.
+Alec William Alfred Stock (30 March 1917 – 16 April 2001) was an English football player and manager.
 He briefly managed AS Roma, between long spells at Leyton Orient and Queens Park Rangers.
 At QPR, he won successive promotions, leading the club to the First Division for the first time, and winning the League Cup.
 Among managers for whom accurate statistics exist, he is the fourth most experienced manager of all time.